HSBC buys SVB's UK business, ending 'nightmare' for British tech - KESQ

 By Michelle Toh, Rob North and Olesya Dmitracova, CNN

-HSBC has scooped up the UK arm of failed Silicon Valley Bank, securing the future of thousands of British tech firms that hold money at the lender.
+HSBC has scooped up the UK arm of failed Silicon Valley Bank, securing the deposits of thousands of British tech firms that hold money at the lender.

 In a statement, the central bank said it “can confirm that all depositors’ money with SVB UK is safe and secure as a result of this transaction.”